qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Normalcy bias: Thinking that past trend will always continue.
 This is partially due to confirmation bias.

 Although the market has trends, and a trend may be much longer than expected, no trend continues forever.
 Anything that is physically constrained cannot grow forever.
-Even with Matthew effect, the richest one's wealth cannot grow exponentially forever, as the wealth is physically constrainted.

 Most people are late-trend-following in investment: **not believing in a trend in the beginning, then firmly believing in the trend in its late stage**.
 This is dangerous, because the market has cycles, and some macro-scale cycles can span years or even decades. **The experiences gained in the surge part of the cycle are harmful in the decline part of the cycle and vice versa**.